alfiedotwtf/AABillFAQ/README.md

 * If I get served with one of these requests, what do I do?
 In particular, how, where and when do I find a lawyer to help me?

+* If there is a legal way to make a canary, how should one go about it

+* what kind of language should we seek to have added to contracts to allow us to legally sign those contracts while allowing for the possibility we may need to deliver malware to our clients

+* for software distributed to general consumers, what kind of changes to the software license / terms of service should we include to advise them that we may at any time without notice include malware in the software

+* What format will a request for assistance take?
+Is it a letter, an email or a tap on the shoulder by an intelligence/police officer